Out-Law Guide | 25 Jan 2023 | 9:57 am | 8 min. read

 In Australia, legislation in each of the states and territories stipulates the time within which proceedings must be brought.
 For a breach of contract case, the period runs for six years in most, but not all, Australian jurisdictions.
 Time starts to run from the date of the breach and is stopped upon the filing of a writ or other originating motion, or the commencement of arbitration where that is the agreed mode of resolution.
 Time may start to run even before the potential claimant has knowledge of the cause of action.

-In those many common law jurisdictions, such as those in Australia, where the relevant legislation does not prohibit ‘contracting out’, limitation periods do not extinguish rights per se, nor do they prevent a party from commencing litigation or arbitration after the limitation period has expired.
+In those many common law jurisdictions, such as Australia, where the relevant legislation does not prohibit ‘contracting out’, limitation periods do not extinguish rights per se, nor do they prevent a party from commencing litigation or arbitration after the limitation period has expired.
 Instead, the defendant may plead it as a total defence to the cause of action.
 Because a cause of action is not extinguished by the statute – rather, the statute confers a personal right on the defendant to plead such a defence if it so chooses – the defendant may elect not to rely on such a defence.

 This might occur if, for instance, it has entered into some contractual arrangement where it has agreed not to rely on the statutory limitation defence either prior to the dispute arising in the original contract or by subsequent agreement.
 The High Court of Australia has previously confirmed the enforceability of such an agreement, even where the statute does not expressly permit the lengthening or shortening of limitation periods by agreement.
 This is not to be confused with the situation where there are statutory time limits which the court must apply strictly and which it has no discretion to extend.